stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest3.md

 * Open https://copilotstudio.microsoft.com/ and logon with your @microsoft.com account
-* Change the environment and select "SAP PPM Team Pre-Prod" environment
+* Change the environment and select "SAP PPM Team Pre-Prod" environment!
  ![Sign In](../media/quest3/a-change_environment.png) <br>